XiaoyingLu/Sunshine/README.md

 # Sunshine
 You need to provide your own Forecast Database API key in order to build the app.
-Please paste it to the line #139 in the file ForecastFragment.java.
+Please paste it in the file build.gradle.